The MYCincinnati Family

 Eddy Kwon, Director

-A musician of remarkable versatility, Isaac Selya is highly sought-after as a conductor, pianist, vocal coach, cellist and administrator.
-He serves as Artistic Advisor to the Cincinnati Chamber Orchestra, and is the founder and Artistic Director of Queen City Chamber Opera.
-He joined Cincinnati Opera in 2014 as a coach/accompanist, and in September 2014 he was the featured new artist of the month in Musical America.
-In May 2015, he joined the Glimmerglass Festival as Assistant Conductor, where he coached and conducted the first-ever reading of the revised version of Philip Glass’s Appomattox, with the composer present.
-He holds a BA from Yale College, an MM in conducting from Mannes College, and a doctorate from the University of Cincinnati-College Conservatory of Music, where he studied with Maestro Mark Gibson.
+A musician of remarkable versatility, Isaac Selya is highly sought-after as a conductor, pianist, vocal coach, cellist and entrepreneur.
+He is the founder and Artistic Director of Queen City Opera, where he has won recognition from Musical America for his work.
+His guest conducting engagements include the Dayton Philharmonic, Pacific Opera Project, the National Symphony of Guatemala, and the Xiamen Philharmonic in China.
+He has served as Assistant Conductor to both Cincinnati Opera and the Glimmerglass festival, where he coached and conducted the first-ever reading of the revised version of Philip Glass’s Appomattox, with the composer present.
+He holds a BA from Yale College, an MM in conducting from Mannes College, and a doctorate from the University of Cincinnati-College Conservatory of Music.
 He has two cats, named Tosca and Aida.

 Laura Jekel, Founder and Price Hill Will Artist in Residence